mahvash-siavashpour/ANN-EAM/README.md

 # ANN-EAM
-A framework for combining artificial neural network with evidince accumulation models for lexical decision task
+A framework for combining artificial neural network with evidence accumulation models for lexical decision task

 ## lexical-decision task datasets that have been used in this project:
 * English Lexicon Project (http://elexicon.wustl.edu/)